iftikharsafi7/vPDU_analysis/README.md

    python3.12 pyreco/exe/fft2.py -i run00310.mid.lz4 -o fft_run00310
 2. Reconstruction of root files from the mid.lz4 files.
 It will create a root file as an output.
 Use the below command.
    python3.12 -m vPDUreco -i input_file_directory -c napoli.ini -o reconstructed_root_file
-3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, 1 PE amplitude.
+3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, and 1 PE amplitude.
    python3.12 -m vPDUFingerAnalysis.py  -I input_file_directory -P False -B 69 -T c -C q
    The arguments are: